 Also the PaKua is correctly used as a “pie slice” analysis, whereas the BaGua is a 3 x 3 grid.

-A question which we often get asked at this point in our seminars and workshops is “Which one is correct, the BaGua or the PaKua?”.
+A question which I often get asked at this point in my seminars and workshops is “Which one is correct, the BaGua or the PaKua?”.

 The answer is both of them.

-There are two “Marriage” areas in a building for instance, one located by the PaKua and one located by the BaGua.
+There are two “Marriage” areas in a building for instance, one located by the PaKua and one located by the BaGua (there are actually several more but lets not complicate things too much at this stage).
 Occasionally they coincide, and then that area is doubly powerful in its effects.
-For instance we’ve noticed that where the rear left corner of a building is missing (Wealth on the Bagua) and that is also in the Southeast (Wealth on the Pakua), those buildings often have weaknesses where money is concerned.
+For instance I’ve noticed that where the rear left corner of a building is missing (Wealth on the Bagua) and that is also in the Southeast (Wealth on the Pakua), those buildings often have weaknesses where money is concerned.

 There are interactions between colours, bathrooms and kitchens that can cause problems if they are in the wrong location.
 For example a lot of blue, or a bathroom in the Southwest (“marriage” area) will often weaken a marriage unless counter measures are put into place.

-This is also the clue on how to work with the PaKua.
+This also gives the clue on how to work with the PaKua.
 The DIY tip below tells you to put two red roses in the Southwest to improve a marriage.